helenaholley/OCBE-Textbook/book/OCBE_I/Chapter 3 - Conformation and stereochemistry.md

 double helix, it is C<sub>2</sub> that is in the *endo* position, while in RNA it is C<sub>3</sub>.

-## Section 3.3: Chirality and stereoisomers
+##  3.3: Chirality and stereoisomers

 We turn now to concept of chirality that formed the basis of the story about Louis Pasteur in the beginning of this chapter.
 Recall that the